The idea of cycling remote Outback Australia trails with support became Outbike in 2004.

 We do have 2 places for 15 days Karumba to Birdsville (nearly 99% sealed).

 The Queensland Outback Rail-Road-Ride is a series of road bike rides, in 3 stages, matching Queensland’s growing network of sealed ‘development roads’ with the (shrinking) rail network.
 Each stage begins or ends at points serviced by Queensland Rail and with the event we aim to also show how point-to-point outback cycling can match well with trains.
 These rides are camping, in towns, beside remote pubs and rest areas.
 Distances vary from 64 to 193 km.
 Stage 3 includes options to ride 3 trains: Inlander, Gulflander and Savannahlander.
 Day by day details available on request.

 1: Qantas 101, Charleville to Longreach via Isisford in 5 days (no rest days)

-Further weekend rides will be scheduled for late 2021 and early 2022.
-We’ll keep the focus in Southern Queensland for the remainder of 2021.
+We’re keeping the focus in Southern Queensland for the remainder of 2021!

 Beyond 2021, as well as the 2022 Gulf to Gulf ride, we’ll be hoping to return to SE Australia for events where we can offer rail-trails in Southern NSW, Victoria and SA, with bus transfers between the rides.